ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 {: style="text-align: center;"}

 **I think I've developed a mantra over time: people over projects, projects over publications.**
+I prioritize finding people whom I'm excited and energized to work with over specific projects&mdash; every topic is equally interesting given the right people.
+During the four-year journey, I've met folks from [SIGSEA/SEACrowd](https://seacrowd.github.io/seacrowd-catalogue/contributors) (Holy, Samuel, Genta, Aji, Yong), the [Data Provenance Initiative](https://www.dataprovenance.org/) (Shayne), and even [Cohere for AI](https://cohere.com/research) (Srishti, Shayekh, Rishabh, Marzieh, Sebastian, Sara) who are great collaborators and luckily interested in the topics I care about.

+> I think I've developed a mantra over time: people over projects, projects over publications.

+Back then, I was also hung up on publications: I had this looming feeling that I always need to publish so I can keep up with the profiles of those *other folks* accepted in top institutions.
+Although this is still true in some way, now I prioritize projects and big-picture research directions.
+By doing so, I can focus on which research projects I should say yes to.

 ### On choosing programs